-If you have hearing loss as well as tinnitus, using hearing aids may help by:
+If you have hearing loss as well as tinnitus, using hearing aids may help with both by:

-- making environmental sounds louder, which can mask, or distract you from, your tinnitus
+- making everyday sounds louder, which can mask, or distract you from, your tinnitus

-Speak to your GP if you think you need hearing aids, and read our leaflet Getting hearing aids.
+Speak to your GP or audiologist (hearing specialist) if you think you need hearing aids.